ganeti/ganeti/man/htools.rst

 Installed as ``hscan``, it scans the local or remote cluster state and saves it to files which can later be reused by the other roles.

+Installed as ``hinfo``, it prints information about the current cluster state.

 COMMON OPTIONS
 --------------